Andersen Corporation: Philanthropy

 The Bayport Foundation, the precursor to the Andersen Corporate Foundation, was established in 1941.
-The first check cut was a $100 gift to Carleton College in Northfield, Minn.
+The foundation's first gift was $100 to Carleton College in Northfield, Minnesota.
 As of April 2012, the foundation has donated more than $50 million to a wide range of nonprofit organizations.

-A Boy Scouts of America camp located on the St. Croix River and operated by Northern Star Council was named after former Andersen president Fred C. Andersen.
+A Scouting America camp located on the St. Croix River and operated by Northern Star Council was named after former Andersen president Fred C. Andersen; the camp's name was later updated to Andersen Scout Camp.